-The main tools for liquidity risk management in the PKO Bank Polski SA Group are as follows:
+The main tools for liquidity risk management in PKO Bank Polski SA are as follows:

-- procedures for liquidity risk management, in particular emergency plans, - limits and thresholds mitigating liquidity risk, - deposit, investment and derivative transactions, including structural currency transactions and transactions for sale or purchase of securities, - transactions ensuring long-term financing of lending activities.
+- procedures for liquidity risk management, in particular emergency plans, - limits and thresholds mitigating liquidity risk, - deposit, investment and derivative transactions, including structural currency transactions and transactions for sale or purchase of securities. - transactions ensuring long-term financing of the lending activities.

-To ensure an adequate liquidity level in the Bank and the subsidiaries of the PKO Bank Polski SA Group limits and thresholds for short, medium and long-term liquidity risk were accepted.
+To ensure an adequate liquidity level, in PKO Bank Polski SA limits and thresholds for short, medium and long-term liquidity risk were accepted.